yusuke-takase/jss3_tools/README.md

 In the [example](./example), I put a sample code of the [litebird_sim](https://github.com/litebird/litebird_sim/tree/master), which can be executed with JSS3.
 The litebird_sim anaconda virtual environment is required for execution.

+### RURI
-- `get_hitmap_serial.py`
+- `get_hitmap_serial_ruri.py`
     - Since this is a serial computation code without MPI parallel computation, it can be executed independent of the environment.
-It is placed here for comparison with `get_hitmap_parallel.py`.
+It is placed here for comparison with `get_hitmap_parallel_ruri.py`.
     - The way for executing is
     ```
-    (lbs_env) $ python get_hitmap_serial.py
+    (lbs_env)$ python get_hitmap_serial_ruri.py
     ```

-- `get_hitmap_parallel.py`
+- `get_hitmap_parallel_ruri.py`
     - The code is for MPI parallel computation with the same result for serial computation.
 A batch job script must be submitted to RURI to execute this code.
-The code to submit the job is [run_parallel.py](./example/run_parallel.py), written in python.
+The code to submit the job is [run_parallel_ruri.py](./example/RURI/run_parallel_ruri.py), written in python.
 The required script is generated in the python code, and the job is submitted to the job scheduler using subprocess.
-The number of nodes, cores, memory requirements, etc. are set in this code.
+The number of nodes, cores, memory request, etc. are set in this code.
     - The way for executing is
     ```
-    (lbs_env) $ python run_parallel.py
+    (lbs_env)$ python run_parallel_ruri.py
+    ```

+### SORA
+- `get_hitmap_serial_sora.py`
+    - Since this is a serial computation code without MPI parallel computation, it can be executed independent of the environment.
+It is placed here for comparison with `get_hitmap_parallel_sora.py`.
+    - The way for executing is
+    ```
+    (lbs_env)$ python run_serial_sora.py
+    ```

+- `get_hitmap_parallel_sora.py`
+    - The code is for MPI parallel computation with the same result for serial computation.
+A batch job script must be submitted to SORA to execute this code.
+The code to submit the job is [run_parallel_sora.py](./example/SORA/run_parallel_sora.py), written in python.
+The required script is generated in the python code, and the job is submitted to the job scheduler using subprocess.
+The number of nodes, cores, memory request, etc. are set in this code.
+    - The way for executing is
+    ```
+    (lbs_env)$ python run_parallel_sora.py
     ```